 - Increase percentage of clinical supervisors using technology applications for infusion into clinical work

 - Students will create a personal, electronic, cloud-based portfolio demonstrating evidence of learning outcomes attained throughout the graduate program

 Objective #5: Expand student leadership opportunities for service, teaching, research, and clinical practice

 - Percentage of students who participate in service activities

-- Percentage of doctoral students who participate in teaching courses
+- Number of doctoral students who participate in teaching courses

 - Percentage of students who participate in committee meetings

 - Percentage of students who participate in research committee meetings

 - Percentage of students who participate in a student-led curriculum committee